Shopify/shopify-api-ruby/README.md

 end
 ```

-If you want cursor based pagination to work across page loads, or want to distribute workload across multiple background jobs, you can use #next_page_info or #previous_page_info methods that return strings:
+If you want cursor-based pagination to work across page loads, or wish to distribute workload across multiple background jobs, you can use #next_page_info or #previous_page_info methods that return strings:

 ```
   first_batch_products = ShopifyAPI::Product.find(:all, params: { limit: 50 })